-With the help of his MIT-bound friend Sean (Keir Gilchrist), Ethan (Logan Miller) decides to make a film project about the reaction of a haunting victims.
-The plot needs to be executed without the knowledge of the test subject.
+With the help of his MIT-bound friend Sean (Keir Gilchrist), Ethan (Logan Miller) decides to make a film project about the reaction of a haunting victim.
+The experiment needs to be executed without the knowledge of the test subject to maintain integrity.
 With a slew of high-tech devices and an impressive computer setup, the two teens choose neighborhood grump Harold Grainey (James Caan) as their unwilling participant.

 The two set up cameras around his home, as well as a few tricks to produce their haunts.
-They rig his doors to bang, lights to flicker, temperatures to fluctuate and radios to turn on.
+They rig his doors to bang, lights to flicker, temperature to fluctuate and radios to turn on at random.
 While Ethan seems to hold a grudge towards Grainey for various reasons, Sean is swayed by the idea of creating a solid piece of work.
 The reclusive old man is hostile, bizarre, and according to Ethan, abused his ex-wife.
 To him, Grainey deserves this.